epfl-ada/ada-2020-project-milestone-p3-p3_betago/README.md

 <h2>Proposed timeline</h2>

-1. Week1: Clean and Merge the data.
+**Week1**: Clean and Merge the data.
 Answer the research questions.
 Analyze whether the answer match / do not match what we expect.
-2. Week2: Analyze the answers.
+**Week2**: Analyze the answers.
 Transform the answers into visualization.
-3. Week3: Prepare the datastory and short Video.
+**Week3**: Prepare the datastory and short Video.

 <h2>Organization within the team</h2>

-1. Yu-Ting Huang: relationship between human periodic mobility and social networks.
+**Yu-Ting Huang**: relationship between human periodic mobility and social networks.
-2. De-Ling Liu: activity difference between people from different countries.
+**De-Ling Liu**: activity difference between people from different countries.
-3. Adel Qasem: activity difference at different time for every individual.
+**Adel Qasem**: activity difference at different time for every individual.
 Everyone is responsible for the analysis and visualization of their own tasks.
 Create the datastory together.